Hypertension: Prognosis

 Hypertension is the most important preventable risk factor for premature death worldwide.
-It increases the risk of ischemic heart disease, strokes, peripheral vascular disease, and other cardiovascular diseases, including heart failure, aortic aneurysms, diffuse atherosclerosis, chronic kidney disease, atrial fibrillation, cancers, leukemia and pulmonary embolism.
+It increases the risk of ischemic heart disease, stroke, peripheral vascular disease, and other cardiovascular diseases, including heart failure, aortic aneurysms, diffuse atherosclerosis, chronic kidney disease, atrial fibrillation, cancers, leukemia and pulmonary embolism.
 Hypertension is also a risk factor for cognitive impairment and dementia.
 Other complications include hypertensive retinopathy and hypertensive nephropathy.

 History

 Measurement

 Modern understanding of the cardiovascular system began with the work of physician William Harvey (1578–1657), who described the circulation of blood in his book "De motu cordis".
 The English clergyman Stephen Hales made the first published measurement of blood pressure in 1733.
 However, hypertension as a clinical entity came into its own with the invention of the cuff-based sphygmomanometer by Scipione Riva-Rocci in 1896.
 This allowed easy measurement of systolic pressure in the clinic.
-In 1905, Nikolai Korotkoff improved the technique by describing the Korotkoff sounds that are heard when the artery is ausculted with a stethoscope while the sphygmomanometer cuff is deflated.
+In 1905, Nikolai Korotkoff improved the technique by describing the Korotkoff sounds that are heard when the artery is auscultated with a stethoscope while the sphygmomanometer cuff is deflated.
 This permitted systolic and diastolic pressure to be measured.

 Identification

-The symptoms similar to symptoms of patients with hypertensive crisis are discussed in medieval Persian medical texts in the chapter of "fullness disease".
-The symptoms include headache, heaviness in the head, sluggish movements, general redness and warm to touch feel of the body, prominent, distended and tense vessels, fullness of the pulse, distension of the skin, coloured and dense urine, loss of appetite, weak eyesight, impairment of thinking, yawning, drowsiness, vascular rupture, and hemorrhagic stroke.
+Symptoms similar to those of patients with a hypertensive crisis are discussed in medieval Persian medical texts in the chapter of "fullness disease".
+The symptoms include headache, heaviness in the head, sluggish movements, general redness and warm to touch feel of the body, prominent, distended and tense vessels, a fullness of the pulse, distension of the skin, coloured and dense urine, loss of appetite, weak eyesight, impairment of thinking, yawning, drowsiness, vascular rupture, and hemorrhagic stroke.
 Fullness disease was presumed to be due to an excessive amount of blood within the blood vessels.

-Descriptions of hypertension as a disease came among others from Thomas Young in 1808 and especially Richard Bright in 1836.
+Descriptions of hypertension as a disease came, among others, from Thomas Young in 1808 and especially Richard Bright in 1836.
 The first report of elevated blood pressure in a person without evidence of kidney disease was made by Frederick Akbar Mahomed (1849–1884).

+Until the 1990s, systolic hypertension was defined as systolic blood pressure of 160 mmHg or greater.
+In 1993, the WHO/ISH guidelines defined 140 mmHg as the threshold for hypertension.